Below you will find detailed information about applying for and using your financial aid. If you have questions, we can

 ASU encourages you to accept your financial aid on My ASU as soon as possible.
 Accepting your aid after July 1 could delay your fall semester disbursement.

-In order to accept your financial aid, you must use My ASU to accept any grants (except the Federal Pell Grant), ASU scholarships and loans.
+In order to accept your financial aid, you must use My ASU to accept any loans, ASU scholarships and grants (TEACH Grant).
 Decline any loans you do not plan on borrowing.
 You may also reduce your offered loan amounts if the loan has not been disbursed.
 Once any amount of the loan has disbursed, this option will not be available online and you must request a change in person.

-If you and your parents are planning on accepting the Federal Direct Graduate PLUS Loan, follow these instructions.
+If you or your parents are planning on accepting the Federal Direct Graduate PLUS Loan, follow these instructions.

 We recommend enrolling in direct deposit through My ASU so funds post directly to your bank account.
 Otherwise, any financial aid refund will be mailed to your local address no sooner than a few days before the start of each semester.
 See the Financial Aid Calendar for disbursement dates.
 Allow up to two weeks for your direct deposit enrollment to activate.
 Check with your bank to ensure your funds are available in your account before drawing on your refund.
 Visit the Student Accounts Office if you have questions regarding your direct deposit enrollment.